emd5953/NextStep/README.md

 This project is licensed under the MIT License.

 ### 📢 **Future Enhancements**
--Real-Time Chat for Employers & Candidates
+- Real-Time Chat for Employers & Candidates
--AI-Powered Resume Screening
+- AI-Powered Resume Screening
--Interview Scheduling with Google Calendar -Subscription Plans for Employers
+- Interview Scheduling with Google Calendar